aimat-lab/ML4pXRDs/README.md

 Additionally to those metrics, after each epoch, the current learning rate and the current size of the `ray` queue object (indicating if enough workers are used) are logged.

-# Citing
-To cite this repository, please refer to our publication:
-- TODO: Add reference to arXiv paper